timothyahwang/openvm/book/src/writing-apps/verify.md

 If `proof` is omitted, the command will search for the proof at `./openvm/evm.proof`.

 As with all other EVM-level commands, `cargo openvm setup` is a prerequisite for `verify`.
+It generates the aggregation proving key and verifier contract at `~/.openvm/agg.pk` and `~/.openvm/verifier.sol` respectively.

 > ⚠️ **WARNING**
 > `cargo openvm setup` requires very large amounts of computation and memory (~200 GB).